1211ciel/node/words.md

+extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive
+They own extensive land by the ocean.
+They own extensive land by the ocean.
+They own extensive land by the ocean.
+They own extensive land by the ocean.
+They own extensive land by the ocean.

 extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive extensive exntesive
 They own extensive land by the ocean.
 They own extensive land by the ocean.